Hurwitz Stacks of Groups Extensions and Irreducibility: Introduction

-Our approach relies more precisely on the compactification of $G$-equivariant torsors of \cite{MaugeaisBordeaux} to build this deformation, see Proposition \ref{prop:DefBrLoci}, and on the identification of $(H;G)$-covers to a certain stack $[R^1f_*H]^{G/H}$ of $H$-torsors, see \S \ref{subsub:CompGTors}.
-The result follows the irreducibility of a relative quotient morphism, see Theorem \ref{th:RelativeIrr}, then a discussion on the existence of a $H$-ramification point on top of a $P$-ramification one.
-Notice that the deformation of the global part relies on an analytic result that does not seem avoidable since it is already a key ingredient in proving the irreducibility of $\Mg$ in \cite{DM69} and of the special loci $\M[\ZZ/n\ZZ]_{g,[m],\lozenge}$ in \cite{COR87,CAT12} then \cite{ColMau1}.
+This result relies essentially on the irreducibility of the relative quotient morphism $\Phi_\Diam^{rat}\colon \mathcal M_g[G]^{rat}_{\Diam}/\aut_{G/H, \Diam}(G;H) \to \mathcal M_{g'}[G/H]^{rat}_{\cores(\Diam)}$, see Theorem \ref{th:RelativeIrr}.
+Under the existence of a $H$-ramification point on top of a $P$-ramification one, we proceed by building a certain deformation via the compactification of $G$-equivariant torsors of \cite{MaugeaisBordeaux}, see Proposition \ref{prop:DefBrLoci}, and the identification of $(H;G)$-covers to a certain stack $[R^1f_*H]^{G/H}$ of $H$-torsors, see \S \ref{subsub:CompGTors}.
+Notice that the deformation of the global part relies on an analytic result that may be unavoidable since it is already a key ingredient in proving the irreducibility of $\Mg$ in \cite{DM69} and of the special loci $\M_{g,[m]}[\ZZ/n\ZZ]_{\lozenge}$ in \cite{COR87,CAT12} then \cite{ColMau1}.

+We furthermore introduce \emph{an $\aut_{\Diam}$-solvable Heuristic} -- that is the existence of a series $G = G_0 \triangleright G_1 \triangleright \cdots \triangleright G_m = \{1\}$ that provides a sequence of data $\{(\lozenge_k,H_k)\}_{1\leqslant k \leqslant m}$ whose associated intermediate quotients satisfy the hypothesis of Theorem (A), see \S \ref{subsub:AutLozHeur} and Fig.~\ref{fig:ItIrr} -- which provides further irreducible rational special loci, see loc. cit. and Remark~\ref{rem:MoreIrrLoci}.
+We support this Heuristic by introducing $3$ types of special loci: (1) a \emph{cyclic type} $\bf C$, (2) an \emph{Elementary Abelian type $\bf{AE}$}, and (3) a \emph{dihedral type} $\bf D^{rot}$ -- see \S \ref{subsub:CorAbDi}.
+Our approach partially covers the dihedral cases of \cite{CLP15} -- see Remark~\ref{rem:D2nIrr}, and is complementary to group cohomology methods (e.g. Schur multiplier and thus Fried's universal Frattini covers) -- see Remark~\ref{rem:GrpCohomIsNoGood}.